pandemonius024/tyria-by-tas_v.2/content/Tyria, by Emi R. Tas (2nd Ed.)/6. Appendices and Indices/Appendices/Timeline of major events.md

 - 633 AS, early Vivici: Anton Essa meets the ETERNITY party for the first time;
 ### Age of Enthronement (633 AS - present)
 The Age of Enthronement is marked by the ascension of Qatar Altan to god of the Light, and the Solstice that reformed the planes.
 It continues till present day.
-- 633, late Vivici: the Solstice completes, and the Prime Material Plane is repaired.
+- 633, late Vivici: the Solstice completes, and the Prime Material Plane is repaired;
 - 633 AS, early Lurici: Qatar issues the Lightbearer decree;